UE and VR Development Technical Notes

 }

-You can use IDesktopPlatform::EnumerateEngineInstallations to get all the engine versions installed via the launcher and those registered by the user using UnrealVersionSelector.
+You can use IDesktopPlatform::EnumerateEngineInstallations to obtain all engine versions installed from the launcher, and those registered by the user using UnrealVersionSelector in the current system.

 1